 - Cover special circumstances such as dietary requirements, any special needs, unique living circumstances, etc.

 - What are the ages of children you have experience working with?

 - What do you like most about working with children?

-- What is the most difficult part about taking care of children, in your opinion?
+- What do you think is the most difficult part about taking care of children?

 - Have you cared for more than one child at a time?
 If so, how many?

 - Have you ever been in an emergency situation while working with children?
-If so, how did you handle it?
+If yes, how did you handle it?

-- Please tell me about a time when you had to deal with a child that was not listening to you, or misbehaving.
-How did you react?
+- Describe a time you had to handle a child who was not listening to you or misbehaving.
 What did you do?
-(How do you discipline a child?)

-- What are the requirements for getting a driving license in your country?
+- What are the requirements for getting a driver’s license in your country?

 - How often do you drive?